Photo by duong thi hai yen

 “But at the same time, they are clearly disappointed by not having any visibility into what happens afterwards,” he said.
 “Feedback remains a one-way street and what consumers are yearning for is two-way dialogue.
 They want to know that their feedback is being acted upon in ways that will drive meaningful changes to the customer experience at the locations they frequent.”

-About 50 percent will give feedback for an incentive.
-However, incentives aren’t necessary for the majority – 31 percent are willing to give positive input and 25 percent will give negative feedback.
+The most popular delivery feedback has been online.
+About 50 percent would give feedback for an incentive.
+However, incentives haven’t been necessary for the majority – 31 percent have been willing to give positive input and 25 percent would give negative feedback.

-“Admitting some areas of the business require more attention builds credibility and helps retailers realize the huge potential for brand advocacy,” he says.
+“Admitting some areas of the business require more attention builds credibility and helps retailers realize the huge potential for brand advocacy,” he said.
 “There are large numbers of customers out there who are motivated to provide feedback for the brand.”

 It’s imperative to act on valuable consumer feedback, and thank the customer.
 It’s good business.
 Besides, wouldn’t it be better to manage the dialogue?

-From the Coach’s Corner, more suggested reads:
+From the Coach’s Corner, suggested reading:

 Understanding Customers — Social Media Humbles Companies — Marketing is the understanding of your customer for the cost-effective process of selling the right product or service at the right time and at the right price.
 Inexplicably, Verizon joins the list of big companies failing to understand how poor research and judgment would draw fire from their customers and social media.